Best practices for deploying an employee monitoring solution

 Roll appropriate parts of the solution out in phases across the company

 If you’re implementing employee monitoring in an enterprise environment, it’s recommended to stage the rollout of certain components to prevent work slowdowns due to learning curves.
-It also enables you to receive incremental feedback from managers and staff, and make necessary adjustments and improvements prior introducing the solution to the next group within the company.
+It also enables you to receive incremental feedback from managers and staff, and make necessary adjustments and improvements prior to introducing the solution to the next group within the company.

 Provide ample, responsive support for users to troubleshoot and resolve issues